Neighbors Helping Neighbors End Hunger

 - The Church at 1548 Heights

-The food pantry is 100% volunteer operated and is administered by a volunteer board of directors composed of representatives selected by each of its member organizations.
+The Pantry is administered by a volunteer board of directors composed of representatives selected by each of its member organizations.